Update: last updated on 22/04/2019.

 Also you might want to buy a copy of Silvia Metzeltin and Gino Buscaini's book: Patagonia: Terra Magica per Alpinisti e Viaggiatori (Dall'Oglio, Milano, 1987).
 The Italian version can be purchased through Amazon.
 It is an excellent book, well worth every penny.
 The Spanish version published by Ediciones Desnivel is of much lesser quality than the original and has many translation mistakes.

 The ninth issue of the Cuadernos Patagonicos, published by Tecpetrol (Techint) was dedicated to Cerro San Lorenzo.
-A Spanish online version of that can be found here.
+This and all other editions of this publication can be found in the mountaineering archive we created together with Club Andino Bariloche and the Linguistics Department of the University of Innsbruck here.
 It is somewhat outdated, but it is still a good source of information.

 Please Do Not Reprint This Article.